marcanpilami/PSZabbix/README.md

 # Misc

 The module is tested with Pester.
-If you want to run the test you will have to modify the login chain inside the test file and have a working Zabbix server.
+If you want to run the tests you will have to modify the login chain inside the test file and have a working Zabbix server to test against.